Maximizing GIS Technology

 What is GIS technology?

-A Geographic Information System (GIS) is an information system that allows for mapping, querying, modeling, and analyzing of data based on geographic location.
+A Geographic Information System (GIS) is an information system that allows for mapping, querying, modeling, and analyzing data based on geographic location.

 Maximizing GIS technology to maintain reliable